 Hathaway Lofts was formerly the location of the famous Hathaway Bakery which supplied their bread to regional grocery stores, local school districts and more.

-The brick, low-rise buildings that line the north side of Richdale Avenue were industrial buildings throughout the 1900’s and give character to the neighborhood, recalling the importance of the railroad and the memory of nearby brickyards of North Cambridge.
+The brick, low-rise buildings that line the north side of Richdale Avenue were industrial buildings throughout the 1900s and give character to the neighborhood, recalling the importance of the railroad and the memory of nearby brickyards of North Cambridge.

 The original structure was engineered and built by the well known English architect, Benjamin Fox, who constructed several other residential and industrial buildings in Cambridge and several neighborhoods of Boston including Brighton, Jamaica Plain, and throughout Europe.

-As the primary supplier of fresh sliced and whole loaf breads within the Northeast region, many of the waxed paper wrappers, labels and posters that once packaged their breads now sells on eBay and other websites as memorabilia.
+As the primary supplier of fresh sliced and whole loaf bread within the Northeast region, many of the waxed paper wrappers, labels, and posters that once packaged their bread now sell on eBay and other websites as memorabilia.

 Hathaway Lofts has beautifully restored the bakery building into spacious apartments that share the same awe-inspiring features like oversized windows and high ceilings in a renovated brick and beam structure.